mthorley/arduino-racktempcontroller/README.md

 ## PCB
 <img alt="Rack Temp Controller PCB" src="wiki/images/fc-pcb-shield.jpg" width="75%"/>

-The design is saved as an EAGLE project.
-EAGLE PCB design software is available from https://www.autodesk.com/products/eagle/free-download and is free for non-commercial use.

 ## Manufacture
 I used [DirtyPCBs](https://dirtypcbs.com/store/pcbs) to manufacture the boards.
 They also support [design rules checking and CAM Gerber export](https://dirtypcbs.com/store/pcbs/about#cam) for EAGLE, which ensures the PCB layout conforms to their manufacture processes and the Gerber files produced will pass.